 Deer mice among other species of rodents are carriers of the Hantavirus, mere exposure to the feces, urine, or in rare instances can infect you with the virus and when droppings are spotted or for that matter any live rodent, one should immediately call our reputable mice exterminator Toronto service who can be at your location in no time.
+Mice are able to get in the house in several ways.
+One of them is through the AC.
+Can mice climb brick walls to get inside the AC unit?
+Apparently they can as they are excellent climbers.
 According to the government agency, Health Canada hantavirus can cause a very serious lung disease called HPS hantavirus pulmonary syndrome.
 Official findings of the hantavirus date back to 1933 but may date back even longer.
 As mentioned earlier rodents especially deer mice shed the virus through their urine, feces, and salvia.
 Deer mice are pale grey with white fur on their stomachs.
-According to Health Canada, they found that the virus has a low presence among deer mice and that the chances of contracting the virus remain low however they can have other types of diseases.
+According to Health Canada, they found that the virus has a low presence among deer mice and that the chances of contracting the virus remain low however they can have other types of diseases that they can transmit via close contact.
 People get exposed to the virus in several ways such as breathing in infected deer mice droppings or urine.
 Being bitten by a deer mouse.
 Touching any open wound after contact with infected material.
 The virus does not spread human to human, nor is there evidence that it can be transmitted to insects such as mosquitos, ticks, and fleas.
 HPS always starts with fever, chills, headache, or muscle pain.
 As the disease worsens it becomes harder to breathe.
 The easiest way to prevent contracting HPS even though the chances of you getting it remains minimal in Toronto, is to avoid any direct to indirect contact with mice and rats.
 Health Canada recommends doing the following to avoid any contact.

 • Always store food, water and garbage in metal or heavy plastic containers with tight-fitting lids.
 Do not leave pet food or water out overnight.

 • Seal holes around doors, windows and roofs with steel wool or cement.
-To discourage digging and nesting, place gravel around the base of the building.
+To discourage digging and nesting inside homes, place gravel around the base of the building.

 • Remove any abandoned vehicles, old tires or cast-off furniture from your property.
 Cut back thick bush and keep the grass short.
 Keep woodpiles, hay and trash cans off the ground and away from your home.